No matter how valuable your product or service is, you’ll experience customer churn at some level.

 - It has more than a thousand pre-built connectors and hundreds of thousands of customizable automation templates (“recipes”) available for use, allowing your team to implement integrations and automations quickly and with minimal customization

-- It offers customizable bots that allow your employees to access data and actions in their apps without leaving their business communications platform.
-Moreover, based on the patent we developed, an employee can only use an app in ways that fall within their level of permission
+- It offers Workbot®, which lets you build customizable bots that enable employees to access data and actions in their apps without leaving their business communications platform.